n-y-z-o/micropayAndroid/README.md

-# Nyzo Micropay for Android
+# (DEPRECATED) Nyzo Micropay for Android

+## This has been eliminated in favor of using the Chrome extension on all platforms.

 This is the source for the Nyzo Micropay Android app.